-Cross sector approaches, collaborations and partnerships are at the heart of what great local, social and national change looks like, and being able to model that through the Civic University Network – at a governance, advisory, and delivery level – feels really important.
+Cross-sector approaches, collaborations and partnerships are at the heart of great local, social and national change, and being able to model that through the Civic University Network – at a governance, advisory, and delivery level – feels really important.

-The position we found ourselves as we entered 2020, and the position we now find ourselves post-Covid, makes the work of the Civic University Network both daunting and also incredibly energising.
+The position the Institute for Community Studies was in, as we entered 2020, and the position in which we now find ourselves post-Covid, makes the work of the Civic University Network both daunting and also incredibly energising.

 We also see a rise in models of ‘collective impact’ and approaches such as the “Buffalo Equity Roundtable” to support more comprehensive, multi-sector and community involvement to deliver localised change and reduce inequalities.
 And there is so much more room for conscious and careful experimentation to forge cross-sector partnerships within towns and cities across the UK.